nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 **Problems**, **Allergies**, **Medications**.

-These views **MUST** contain the following sections, where applicable:
+These views **SHOULD** contain the following sections, where applicable:

 - Section title
 - GP transfer banner